WesAnt/Game-Of-Life/README.md

 There is a runnable .JAR file included in this repository.
-You can also run the code from the main GameOfLife.java file.
-Make sure the Gui.java file is in the same project and it should run fine.
+You can also run the code from the main GameOfLife.java file in unix type:

+                            $ javac GameOfLife.java
+                            $ java GameOfLife

+Enjoy!